lwerdna/workbench/binja-faq/README.md

 Version 3.5.4526 Personal, Build ID ec37d737
 ```

-This is the last git commit hash to BinaryNinja core repo (not the API repo!) before this release, and is typically tagged, for example:
+This is the git commit hash of the git HEAD in BinaryNinja core repo (not the API repo!) for this build.

 ```
 commit ec37d73742bbd3b8e93bdfda4fc4983bd4de6f86 (tag: v3.5.4526-stable, origin/test_fix_analysis_hang)